 Getting Rid of Cat Urine

 Keep the litter box clean!Cats can be picky creatures.
-If their regular watering hole isn’t as sparkling as they would like it to be, they will find somewhere else to go.
-Remember, nothing says “Go pee on that nice new carpet.” like a dirty poo box.
+If their regular relief hole isn’t as sparkling as they would like it to be, they will find somewhere else to go.
+Remember, nothing says “Go pee on that nice new carpet.” like a dirty stinky poo box.

 Clean old messes thoroughly.
 Cats are creatures of habit.
 No matter how many times you say “No!
 That’s a bad kitty!” your odorous little friend will continue to think it’s ok to utilize the new pee pad until they can no longer smell their own vile urine on that spot.